What is Medication Assisted Treatment (MAT)?

 What is the Rural Recovery Network?

-Funded by the Colorado senate bill 21-137, the Rural Recovery Network (RRN) is expanding access to opioid treatment in the San Luis Valley (SLV), Fremont, and Otero Counties.
+Funded by the Colorado Senate Bill 21-137, the Rural Recovery Network (RRN) is expanding access to opioid treatment in the San Luis Valley (SLV) and the Arkansas Valley.
 The SLV includes Alamosa, Costilla, Conejos, Rio Grande, Mineral, Saguache, and Custer counties.
+The Arkansas Valley includes Fremont, Otero, Bent, and Prowers counties.

 RRN works with a partnership of medical providers and community organizations across these counties.
 Its mission is to reduce treatment barriers, speed up scheduling, and respond to the unique needs of each client.